-This African tradition was kept alive through Moses and passed on to the Hebrews, another black tribal people, to explain their origins.
+This African tradition was kept alive through Moses and passed on to the Hebrews, another Black tribal people, to explain their origins.
 We are made of the same chemicals and elements that make up the earth.

 Next, we shall explore the concept of the breath of life.
-Basically, breath of life should not be considered breath in the lungs, or even in the nostrils, though such has been used in conjunction with the breath of life.
+Basically, the breath of life should actually not be considered breath in the lungs, or even in the nostrils, though such has been used in conjunction with the breath of life.

 The only apparent answer would be that it is the location of the third eye.
 The signature of God is thus the opening of the third eye allowing for the ability to see into the astral realms at will.